Theagle97/Devy-Masters/README.md

 - The rookie startup will be as long as how many picks got picked in the main startup

 ### Devy Startup ###
-- The Devy startup will be as long as how many picks got picked in the main startup
+- The Devy startup will be as long as how many picks got picked in the main startup, with a maximum of 7 rounds
 <br><br>

 ## __Section VII - Yearly Draft__ ##